harmonica-man/on-existing/README.md

 This is a piece of philosophical theory which I finally brought in a state worth publishing.

-The aim is to spawn altrusitic behaviour without requiring any context.
+The aim is to eliminate malicious behaviour without requiring any context.

 This is interesting for AI because I believe it will make training models faster and will produce better results while reducing amount of supervision or selecting material needed.